March 30, 2020

 It is very important for me to get outside, exercise and keep my weight within a particular weight window.
 I carry all of my weight in my lower body.
 So, if I start to carry too much weight, I begin to feel very negative about how I look in and out of clothes!
 It is important for me to feel good about myself even if I cannot feel good about my marriage.

-Exercise and nature are wonderful at helping to ward off loneliness which can effect so many others aspects of your health…aspects that you may not have even realized.
+Exercise and nature are wonderful at helping to ward off loneliness and depression which can effect so many other aspects of your health…aspects that you may not have even realized.

 Physical symptoms of loneliness